joel-day/chalkly-premier-league/README.md

 Each team is guided by a machine learning model trained on the previous game data.
 Club team locations are determined using KNN, emulating organic sports league growth.

+https://www.piskelapp.com/p/create/sprite source to draw pixel map for custom geography.

 ![Globe May 2025](/data/globe_may_2025.png)
-- https://www.piskelapp.com/p/create/sprite source to draw pixel map for custom geography

 ## World Overview
 - 4 continents